TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 4. By collecting data points of Instagram selfie dates to days that are 80 degrees and sunny, your AI can identify 75 percent of the clothing in 3 months.

-**Scenario 5: **Men’s socks are a great way to jazz up an outfit so you decided to start a men’s sock e-commerce store.
-Your customers are not completing the check-out process and usability tests show that some users question the “site’s security”.
-You want to add a small adjustment to the payments page to see if more users complete the check-out process.
+**Scenario 5: **Men’s socks are a great way to jazz up an outfit, so you decided to start a men’s sock e-commerce store.
+Your customers are not completing the checkout process, and usability tests show that some users question the site’s security.
+You want to add a small adjustment to the payments page to see if more users complete the checkout process.

 1. If you add a password strength indicator then more people will create passwords in the next 2 months.

-2. If you add a lock icon next to the credit card info, the completion of the checkout process will increase by 15 percent in 3 months.
+2. If you add a lock icon next to the credit card information, the completion of the checkout process will increase by 15 percent in 3 months.

 3. If you make the site prettier, the completion of the checkout process will increase by 25 percent in 6 months.